AdobeDocs/campaign-standard.en/help/integrating/using/configuring-campaign-points-of-interest-data-integration.md

 # Configuring Campaign-Points of Interest data integration{#configuring-campaign-points-of-interest-data-integration}

-## Configuring Campaign-Points of Interest data integration with SDK V4
+## Configuring Campaign-Points of Interest data integration using SDK V4 {#configuring-campaign-poi-sdkv4}

 The mobile applications used to collect location data must be configured by an **administrator** in the Adobe Campaign interface.